 - (4) Transactional Test.
 Business Apportionable income includes income arising from transactions and activity in the regular course of the taxpayer's trade or business. - (A) If the transaction or activity is in the regular course of the taxpayer's trade or business, part of which trade or business is conducted within [this State], the resulting income of the transaction or activity is businessapportionable income for [this State].
 Income may be businessapportionable income even though the actual transaction or activity that gives rise to the income does not occur in [this State]. - (B) For a transaction or activity to be in the regular course of the taxpayer's trade or business, the transaction or activity need not be one that frequently occurs in the trade or business.
 Most, but not all, frequently occurring transactions or activities will be in the regular course of that trade or business and will, therefore, satisfy the transactional test.
 It is sufficient to classify a transaction or activity as being in the regular course of a trade or business, if it is reasonable to conclude transactions of that type are customary in the kind of trade or business being conducted or are within the scope of what that kind of trade or business does.
 However, even if a taxpayer frequently or customarily engages in investment activities, if those activities are for the taxpayer's mere financial betterment rather than for the operations of the trade or business, such activities do not satisfy the transactional test.
 The transactional test includes, but is not limited to, income from sales of inventory, property held for sale to customers, and services which are commonly sold by the trade or business.
-The transactional test also includes, but is not limited to, income from the sale of property used in the production of business apportionable income of a kind that is sold and replaced with some regularity, even if replaced less frequently than once a year. - (5) Functional test.
+The transactional test also includes, but is not limited to, income from the sale of property used in the production of businessapportionable income of a kind that is sold and replaced with some regularity, even if replaced less frequently than once a year. - (5) Functional test.
 Business Apportionable income also includes income from tangible and intangible property, if the acquisition, management, and employment, development, or disposition of the property constitute integral parts is or was related to the operation of the taxpayer's regular trade or business operations.
 "Property" includes any direct or indirect interest in, control over, or use inof real property (whether the interest is held directly, beneficially, by contract, or otherwise) that materially contributes to the production of business income.
 "Acquisition" refers to the act of obtaining an interest in tangible personal property.
 "Management" refers to the oversight, direction, or control (directly or by delegation) of the and intangible property for the use or benefit of the trade or business.
 "Disposition" refers to the act, or the power, to relinquish or transfer an interest in or control over property to another, in whole or in part.
-"Integral partby the taxpayer indirectly, without regard to the materiality of the contribution.
+"Integral partby the taxpayer constituted a part of the composite whole of the tradeis or business, each part of which gave valuewas used to every other part, in a manner which materially contributedcontribute to the production of businessapportionable income directly or indirectly, without regard to the materiality of the contribution.